kikitech2/WEBDEV_POE/README.md

 • Proposal Overview / Brief history:

 With the help from my lecturer, I had to create my analyse of what my business is about and make ammendments to the brief history of the business.
 I mentioned that i have changed the project titel of my website and the prosoal content to HopeCare Cancer Support & Awareness centre.
 It is an organization specializing in comprehensive psycological, physical and spiritual support services for treating Cancers patients and their families with advanced methods of using digital practices which gives the members the luxury of having graphical and real-time experiences on how to fight cancer.
-Operating since 2025 in Cape Town, HopeCare provides professional advice and emotional support to our patients.
+Operating since 2025 in Cape Town, HopeCare provides professional advice and emotional support to our members.
 The Mission and Vision Statement of HopeCare focuses on offering technologically advanced, internationally aligned support services.
 Our mission is to provide comprehensive care that addresses the physical, psychological, and spiritual needs of patients and their families.
 Our vision is to be a leader in innovative, high-quality cancer services, treating both cancerous and non-cancerous conditions with a collaborative team of professional doctors, therapists, guest speakers, the community, and our fitness instructors.
 (PART 3)

 • Target Audience: